PyGreSQL/PyGreSQL/docs/contents/pgdb/types.rst

 .. note::

-  The following more specific types are not part of the DB-API 2 standard.
+  The following more specific type objects are not part of the DB-API 2 standard.

 .. object:: BOOL